slowproj/slowdash/docs/DataBinding.md

       - measurement: TestTimeSeriesOfObjects
 ```

-- In InfluxDB, time-series of scalars and time-series of objects cannot live together in a same "measurement".
+- In InfluxDB, time-series of scalars and time-series of objects cannot live together in the same "measurement".
 Use a dedicated measurement name for a time-series of objects.
 - InfluxDB has a limitation on the length of the object stored as a string: this must be less than 64 kB (as of InfluxDB version 2.6)

 ## Time-Series of Blobs